accre/website-content/software-pages/Python/Python.md

 for instructions on doing this.
 Note that it is generally better practice to use Anaconda virtual environments and install new packages into the virtual environment (see instructions below).
-This helps isolate packages and to specific projects and prevents complex dependency problems when, for example, you need a different version of a package for two different projects.
+This helps isolate packages to specific projects and prevents complex dependency problems when, for example, you need a different version of a package for two different projects.

 # Example Scripts

-<span style="font-size: 13px; line-height: 1.5;"> Running a Python
+Running a Python
 script within a SLURM job is generally straightforward.
 Unless you are attempting to run one of Python's multi-processing packages, you will want to request a single task, load the appropriate version of Python from your SLURM script, and then redirect your Python file to the Python interpreter.
-The following example runs Python 2.7.8 on a simple Python script demonstrating the utility of writing vectorized Python code:</span>
+The following example runs Python 2.7.12 on a simple Python script demonstrating the utility of writing vectorized Python
+code:

 ``` {.outline}
 [bob@vmps14 run1]$ ls